 #20 Visit the Abandoned Tabakaria District

-The area was developed in the mid-1800s to house the city’s tanneries – and by the 1950s there were 80 shops processing leather goods in the district.
-Since that time much of the district along the rocky shoreline was left abandoned…until recently.
+The area was developed in the mid-1800s to house the city’s tanneries.
+By the 1950s there were 80 shops processing leather goods in the district.
+Since that time much of the district along the rocky shoreline was left abandoned.

-A renewed interest in the area has seen the opening of restaurants, cafes and a growing reputation for fresh seafood, sunset views and hip vibes.
+A renewed interest in the area has seen the opening of restaurants, cafes and a growing reputation for fresh seafood and sunset views.

-#21 Glimpse the Past at the Minoan’s World 9D Experience
+#21 Glimpse the Past at Minoan’s World 9D Experience

 BEST CHANIA BEACHES